 Bing has a very different policy from Google when it comes to indexing content.
 Bing’s Christi Olson has confirmed that Bing has no plans to implement any equivalent mobile-first indexing policy, stating that “we maintain a single index that is optimised for both mobile and desktop to ensure our users continue to receive the most relevant, fresh, and consistent results no matter where they are.”
 Despite this, you should still allow Google’s mobile-first indexing to guide your SEO and UX efforts (as outlined in our guide) because doing so will not hurt your performance with Bing.

 We’ve covered a range of areas in which Bing’s ranking process varies from Google’s.
 However, there are plenty of other differences between the two search engines aside from the algorithms they use.
 In particular, Bing and Google differ in terms of SERP features, local search, maps, voice search, and paid advertising.

 Bing has kept pace with Google throughout many SERP feature updates over the last few years.
 Whilst many of following SERP features were first created by Google (excluding the Twitter SERP feature), both search engines now use them:

 - Knowledge cards/panels/carousels

 - Featured snippets (text/list/table)

 - Related searches

 Others within the digital marketing community are only too happy to vie for SERP real estate by striving to obtain featured snippets and the like.
-It’s true that featured snippets can reduce CTRs in situations where a satisfactory answer is supplied within the snippet itself (why would you click through to a page if your question has already been answered in the SERPs?)
-However, obtaining featured snippets for certain long-tail keywords can enable sites to target users with niche questions and bring in relevant traffic.
+It’s true that featured snippets can reduce CTRs in situations where a satisfactory answer is supplied within the snippet itself (why would you click through to a page if your question has already been answered in the SERPS?)
+However, obtaining featured snippets for certain long-tail keywords can enable sites to target users with niche questions and drive increases in relevant traffic.